Allium decipiens

 Allium decipiens is a Eurasian species of garlic in the amaryllis family native to eastern Europe and western Asia.

 Allium decipiens has a spherical bulb.
-Scape is up to 100 cm tall.
-Leaves are flat, linear-lanceolate.
-Umbel is hemispherical with many flowers crowded together.
-Tepals are whitish with a dark green midvein.
-Ovary green.
+The Scape can go up to 100 cm tall.
+The leaves are flat and linear-lanceolate.
+The Umbel is hemispherical with many flowers crowded together.
+The Tepals are whitish with a dark green midvein.
+The Ovary is green.